Lakes, coffee and Santa Claus: Finland turns 100

 1. 187,888 lakes

-"My favourite thing about Finland is it's many lakes," says photographer Jason Tillikainen, who lives in Joensuu in the south east of Finland.
+"My favourite thing about Finland is its many lakes," says photographer Jason Tiilikainen, who lives in Joensuu in the south east of Finland.
 "I love how they change throughout the year, providing amazingly tranquil scenes that inspire my photography.

 "There's also nothing quite like coming out of a hot sauna and jumping right into the cool and fresh water.
 Good times!"